 We were incorporated in California in May 1999 as Mycometrix Corporation, changed our name to Fluidigm Corporation in April 2001 and reincorporated in Delaware in July 2007.
-Our principal executive offices are located at 7000 Shoreline Court, Suite 100, South San Francisco, California 94080.
+Our principal executive offices are located at 7000 Shoreline Court, Suite 100, South San Francisco, California 94080 until March 13, 2020, and thereafter will be located at Two Tower Place, South San Francisco, California 94080.
 Our telephone number is (650) 266-6000.
 We maintain an Internet website at www.fluidigm.com.
 We have not incorporated the information on our website by reference into this prospectus, and you should not consider it to be a part of this prospectus.

-"Fluidigm," the Fluidigm logo, "Access Array," "Biomark," "C1," "Callisto," "Cell-ID," "CyTOF," "D3," "Delta Gene," "Digital Array," "Dynamic Array," "EP1," "FC1," "Flex Six," "Helios," "High-Precision 96.96 Genotyping," "Hyperion," "Juno," "Maxpar," "MSL," "Nanoflex" "Open App," "Polaris," "qdPCR 37K," "Script Builder," "Script Hub," "Singular," "SNP Trace" and "SNP Type" are trademarks or registered trademarks of Fluidigm Corporation.
-Other service marks, trademarks and trade names referred to in this prospectus are the property of their respective owners.
+Fluidigm®, the Fluidigm logo, 48.AtlasTM, AcculiftTM, Access ArrayTM, AdvantaTM, BiomarkTM, Bringing new insights to lifeTM, C1TM, CallistoTM, Cell-IDTM, CyTOF®, D3TM, Delta GeneTM, DirectTM, Digital ArrayTM, Dynamic ArrayTM, EP1TM, EQTM, FC1TM, Flex SixTM, HeliosTM, High-Precision 96.96 GenotypingTM, HyperionTM, IMCTM, Imaging Mass CytometryTM, Immune Profiling AssayTM, JunoTM, Maxpar®, MCDTM, MSL®, NanoflexTM, Open AppTM, PathsetterTM, PolarisTM, qdPCR 37KTM, Script BuilderTM, Script HubTM, SingularTM, SNP TraceTM, and SNP TypeTM are trademarks or registered trademarks of Fluidigm Corporation.
+Other service marks, trademarks and trade names appearing in or incorporated by reference into this prospectus are the property of their respective owners.